 To assess the potential for adverse health effects to troops, the following assumptions were made about dose and duration: A conservative (protective) assumption was that personnel routinely ingested 5 liters per day (L/day) of bottled water for up to 365 days (1-year).
 It was further assumed that control measures were not used.
-A total of two samples of KinleyTM water were collected on 21 September 2009.
+A total of eight valid bottled water samples were collected from 20 November 2013 to 18 June 2014.

-4.1.3 Short-term and long-term health risk:
+4.1.3 Short-term health risk: